Barhebraeus: Relations

 Like the Syriac Orthodox Church in general, Barhebraeus maintained good relations with diverse religious and intellectual communities, such as the Crusaders.
-He likely encountered the Latins during his residence in Antioch and Tripoli (both under Crusader rule) and later continued his visits to the "quasi-Crusader" state of Cilicia after the Crusaders' influence waned.
+He probably encountered the Latins during his residence in Antioch and Tripoli (both under Crusader rule) and later continued his visits to the "quasi-Crusader" state of Cilicia after the Crusaders' influence waned.
 His familiarity with Latin circles led some scholars to suggest that his thought may have been subtly influenced by Roman Catholic scholasticism, but this influence was never dominant.
 Other scholars do not consider him to be aware of these Latin works despite spending time in Crusader‑held Antioch, Tripoli and Cilicia.

 Disillusioned by the Arabs and their conduct, Barhebraeus may have viewed the Mongols as liberators from oppressive Islamic forces, his writings suggesting a pragmatic appreciation of the Mongols' relative tolerance towards Christianity.
 In this interpretation, he perceived Hulagu as a kind of new Cyrus, freeing God's people from "Babylon", or as a new Constantine through likening Hulagu's Christian mother, Sorghoqtani, to Empress Helena.
 The Mongol rulers' comparative tolerance towards Christians inspired hopes that a Christian polity might arise under their protection with Syriac as its language.

-Within the broader intellectual sphere, Barhebraeus has frequently been paralleled with major European thinkers of the Greek and Latin traditions, described as the Eastern/Syriac counterpart to figures such as the near‑contemporary Thomas Aquinas — his Candelabrum of the Sanctuary likened to Aquinas's Summa Theologica.
+Within the broader intellectual sphere, Barhebraeus has frequently been paralleled with major European thinkers of the Greek and Latin traditions, described as the Eastern/Syriac counterpart to figures such as the near‑contemporary Thomas Aquinas—his Candelabrum of the Sanctuary likened to Aquinas's Summa Theologica.
 Other comparisons were made to Albertus Magnus, Pico della Mirandola, Isidore of Seville, and Cicero.